retrixe/octyne/README.md

 ### Logging

-By default, Octyne will log all actions performed by users, except for basic read-only actions (currently, `server.getStats` and `server.files.list`).
+By default, Octyne will log all actions performed by users.
 You can enable/disable logging for [specific actions](#actions) by setting the value of the action to `true` or `false` in the `logging.actions` object.
 For example, to disable logging for the `auth.login` and `auth.logout` actions:

 ```json
 "actions": {